Board of Trustees Policy

 Step 1: Instructor notifies student of violation.

 - The student has five (5) business days* after being notified of a violation to request a meeting with the instructor.
-This meeting must take place within five (5) business days* of the notification of the violation.
 The student should contact the instructor to schedule the meeting.
 Students should bring supportive documentation to this meeting.

 - If the student is unable to resolve the matter with the instructor, the student has five (5) business days* after the meeting with the instructor to request a meeting with the instructor and dean/director who oversees the course discipline.
-This meeting must take place within five (5) business days* of the request for a meeting.
 The student should contact the dean’s office to schedule the meeting.
-Students should bring supportive documentation to this meeting.
+Students should bring all supportive documentation to this meeting.

-- Once the Student Information and Step One (1) are received by the dean, the dean will ask the faculty member to complete Section Two (2) of the Grade Appeal form and email the completed form as a Word attachment with other supportive materials to the division dean within two (2) business days* of the request.
+- Once the Student Information section of the Ethics Violation Appeal Form is received by the dean, the dean will ask the faculty member to contribute to Section Two of the Ethics Violation Appeal Form and submit other supportive materials to the division dean within two (2) business days* of the request.
 Faculty may not present paperwork at the hearing that was not originally submitted during the appeal process; however, the Vice President of Academic Affairs/Provost may request additional documentation.

-- Prior to the meeting, the Associate Vice President of Academic Affairs will electronically distribute to all involved parties the completed Grade Appeal form, including supporting paperwork.
+- Prior to the meeting, the Associate Vice President of Academic Affairs will electronically distribute to all involved parties the completed Ethics Violation Appeal Form, including supporting paperwork.

 - At the hearing, the student and faculty will have an opportunity to further present their positions and address questions by the Committee and Vice President of Academic Affairs/Provost.
 The student is permitted to bring one (1) guest to the hearing who will serve as an observer.